Skip to Content

 If you think your petrified wood contains calcite, leave out the vinegar as it could dissolve it.

-Don’t use kitchen scourers like steel wool on petrified wood.
-If your piece of wood is too big to fit into a bucket, you can wipe it down with some cleaning soap on a soft wet cloth and rinse it with the hose.
-Always use mild soap or dishwasher soap.
+Do not use kitchen scourers such as steel wool on petrified wood.
+If your piece of wood is too large to fit into a bucket, wipe it down with cleaning soap on a soft, moist cloth and rinse it with the hose.
+Always use mild soap or dishwashing detergent.

 TIP: Not sure how to clean your rocks before cutting and polishing?
 Check out the methods on how to clean rocks in the article below: